ericoporto/ags-manual-wiki/Settingupthegame.md

         2. Goodbye

-    This allows you to visually show the player which option the shortcut keys will choose, as well as seperating the options if you don't use a bullet point.
+    This allows you to visually show the player which option the shortcut keys will choose, as well as separating the options if you don't use a bullet point.

 -   **Print dialog options upwards** - Normally, if you select a